Saco Lake – Carroll, New Hampshire

 Beaver Pond – Kinsman Notch, New Hampshire

-Beaver Pond, Kinsman Notch – Beaver Pond is a roadside attraction located along Route 112 in Kinsman Notch of the White Mountains, New Hampshire.
-This is a great pond to photograph during the autumn season.
-I find early in the morning when a reflection of the mountains can be captured in the pond the best time.
+Beaver Pond, Kinsman Notch – Beaver Pond is a roadside attraction located along Route 112 in Kinsman Notch in the New Hampshire White Mountains.
+It is a great pond to photograph during the autumn season; early in the morning when a reflection of the mountains can be captured in the pond the best time.
 The mountain reflection in Beaver Pond is excellent!

 Pondicherry Wildlife Refuge – Jefferson, New Hampshire USA

 Quick Update September 25, 2011:

 Colors are starting to show in the Northern half of New Hampshire and the White Mountain region.
 Neither area is at peak yet, but the colors look good.
 Nice color can be found in the area of Pondicherry Wildlife Refuge in Jefferson, New Hampshire.
 The above image is from earlier this week.

 Echo Lake State Park – North Conway, New Hampshire